 Using the Game

 Students need a Gamebook, which includes directions, resources, and historical content.
-The Kentucky, 1861 Gamebook is published by W. W. Norton.
+The Kentucky, 1861 Gamebook is published by UNC Press.

 Available wherever books are sold.

 Students also need a Role Sheet, which contains biographical information, role-specific resources or assignments, and their character's secret victory objectives.

 The Instructor's Manual includes guidance for assigning roles, presenting historical context, assignments, activities and discussion topics, and more.

 Nicolas W. Proctor grew up in Little Rock, Arkansas.
 After completing his B.A. in history from Hendrix College, he received an M.A. in Diplomacy and International Relations from the University of Kentucky, as well as an M.A. and Ph.D. in American history from Emory University.
 He is now a Professor of History at Simpson College in Indianola, Iowa, where he has also served as department chair and director of the first-year program.
 Proctor is also the Chair of the Reacting Editorial Board, overseeing game development.
 He lives in Des Moines, Iowa, with his family, a print shop, lots of books, five chickens, and too many Legos.

 After completing a traditional historical monograph, Bathed in Blood: Hunting and Mastery in the Old South, he reoriented his research to fit the needs of a teaching institution and focused on writing historical role-playing games.

 Margaret Storey is professor of history at DePaul University.
 She received her Ph.D. in U.S. history from Emory University and is the author of Loyalty and Loss: Alabama’s Unionists in the Civil War and Reconstruction, the editor of Tried Men and True: Or, Union Life in Dixie, and co-curator of the online exhibit The Civil War in Art: Teaching and Learning Through Chicago Collections.